-On May 5, 2011, the City of Saratoga Springs received its first bond rating.
-The City received an AA rating and a stable outlook from Standard and Poor's ratings agency.
-This rating is higher than expected based upon the population of the City.
-An AA rating from Standard and Poor's indicates that the City has a "very strong capacity to meet its financial commitments."
+In 2022, the City of Saratoga Springs received an updated bond rating.
+The City received an AA- rating and a stable outlook from Standard and Poor's ratings agency.
+An AA- rating from Standard and Poor's indicates that the City has a "very strong capacity to meet its financial commitments."
 Standard and Poor's identified several factors that lead to this high rating including: